The best dressed stars on the Met Gala red carpet

 Tessa Thompson

-The actor wore an all pink, all-the-shoulder gown with ruffles on the bottom of it and a train.
+The actor wore an all pink, all-the-shoulder gown by Carolina Herrera with ruffles on the bottom of it and a train.

 Megan Thee Stallion

-The raper arrived in an all gold gown by Moschino, which featured a slit, a sheer opening on the sides, and feather-design on the sleeves of it.
+The raper arrived in an all gold gown by Moschino, which featured a slit, a sheer opening on the sides, and feather-design on the sleeves.
 She also wore a pair of gold heels.

 Ariana DeBose